Daniel-Lampert-UCB/data-science-portfolio/experiments_causal_inference/README.md

-This directory includes some of the projects I have completed in experiments and causal inference in R. A final project will be added in the folling month
+This directory includes some of the projects I have completed in experiments and causal inference in R. Topics include randomization inference and various linear models.